bulatb/yuno/README.md

 ### By phase or check

 Being a Compilers tool, Yuno gives special treatment to repositories laid out in phases and checks.
-The `phase` and `check` commands can be used separately, together, or not at all.
+The `phase` and `check` commands can be used separately, together, or not at all&mdash;they just provide a nicer wrapper over using globs.
 Each one's `<#>` may be a number, a number and a letter, or dash-separated range.
 (More on that below.)

 Any test files inside matching folders or subfolders will be run.